 DH Day Campground sits 1.5 miles west of Glen Arbor on M109.
 This ground is relatively rustic compared to the Platte River Campground, offering only vaulted toilets and water spigots throughout the grounds.
 Fires must be restricted to the campfire rings at each site.

 South Manitou Island offers tent-only, backcountry camping at three separate grounds: Bay, Weather Station, and Popple grounds.
 A ferry to the island is provided by the family-owned Manitou Island Transit, which is located in the Fishtown district of Leland; the ferry takes approximately 90 minutes to complete a one-way journey.
 Reserving tickets for the ferry is recommended, as it can book up; Manitou Island Transit can be reached at 231.256.9061 or at the company’s website.
-For small groups of 4 or fewer, camping permits ($5 per site per night) and park passes ($10 for a weekly pass) may be purchased at Manitou Island Transit’s dockside office.
-Larger groups (up to 20 people) may also camp at Weather or Popple grounds by reserving one of 6 total group sites: visit Recreation.gov to check availability of group sites.
+For small groups of four or fewer, camping permits ($5 per site per night) and park passes ($15 for a weekly pass) may be purchased at Manitou Island Transit’s dockside office.
+Larger groups (up to 20 people) may also camp at Weather or Popple grounds by reserving one of 6 total group sites: visit Recreation.gov to check the availability of group sites.

 The three campgrounds on South Manitou Island offer similar camping experiences, as the island is only about 8 square miles in area.
-Bay campground has 25 sites and is about a five minute walk from the island’s dock; given the ground’s proximity to the dock and on-site potable water, it is typically the most crowded of the three sites.
-Weather Station is slightly farther from the dock—about 1.3 miles to the southwest; Weather Station has 20 individual sites and 3 group sites, and offers on-site potable water.
-Popple grounds is located 3.7 miles north of the dock, and with only 7 individual sites it is the most isolated and sparsely populated of the three grounds; there is no potable water available, so campers must bring filtration equipment.
+Bay campground has 25 sites and is about a five-minute walk from the island’s dock; given the ground’s proximity to the dock and on-site potable water, it is typically the most crowded of the three sites.
+Weather Station is slightly farther from the dock—about 1.3 miles to the southwest; Weather Station has 20 individual sites and 3 group sites and offers on-site potable water.
+Popple grounds is located 3.7 miles north of the dock, and with only seven individual sites it is the most isolated and sparsely populated of the three grounds; there is no potable water available, so campers must bring filtration equipment.

-Take A Video Tour of South Manitou Island:
+Take a video tour of South Manitou Island:

 Camping on South Manitou Island requires a certain respect for the island’s ecosystem and other campers; all camping equipment must be carried in upon arrival and off upon departure.
 Fires are restricted to the communal fire rings at the three campgrounds—each site does not have its own ring.
 Toilet paper must be brought to the island.